floatingatoll/inv-tool/docs/invtool.man.rst

       usage_frequency: constantly
       used_by: Anyone on the internet trying to resolve a Mozilla DNS name

-You can then import the updated ``dns.service`` by either piping the contents of the file into ``invtool`` or specifying the file to ``invtool``::
+And then import the updated ``dns.service`` by either piping the contents of the file into ``invtool`` or specifying the file to ``invtool``::

     ~/ » invtool service_import --file-path dns.service